Kylon99/CustomMenuPointers/README.md

 * Updated for 1.16.1
 * Added support for Saber Factory
 * Removed support for Custom Saber (Sorry folks, SF has better support from its creator!)
-* Full rewrite from BS_Utils to SiraUtil (Thanks @rithik-b and @PulseLane for your help with Sira conversion!)
+* Full rewrite from BS_Utils to SiraUtil (Thanks @rithik-b, @PulseLane, @rugtveit and @ToniMacaroni for your help with Sira conversion!)

 ### 0.2.0
 * Updated to support Beat Saber 1.9.0 and the new BSIPA4